HenrikBengtsson/future.BatchJobs/README.md

 ## Choosing BatchJobs backend
-The future.BatchJobs package implements a generic future wrapper for all BatchJobs backends and by default it looks for a `.BatchJobs.R` configuration file and if not found it falls back to multicore processing if supported, otherwise single-core processing.
+The future.BatchJobs package implements a generic future wrapper for all BatchJobs backends.
 Below are the most common types of BatchJobs backends.

 | Backend                | OSes        | Description                                                               | Alternative in future package